bentomhall/nih-system/homebrewery/equipment-skills-spells.homebrew.md

 ## Tier
-Magic items have a **tier** assigned to them, which indicates approximately at what stage of play (see stages-of-play) they become appropriate to find as well as the tier of component required to create them.
+Magic items have a **tier** assigned to them, which indicates approximately at what stage of play (see Stages of Play in the Core Rules) they become appropriate to find as well as the tier of component required to create them.
 A GM can deviate from this.
 For example, killing a much tougher monster than the party would normally face might reward a higher-rarity item than would otherwise be normal.
 But do so with caution.

 The item tiers are: